Stellarsarah16/Artparty.social/tests/README.md

-# StellarCollabApp Testing Suite
+# ArtPartySocial Testing Suite

-This directory contains a comprehensive testing suite for the StellarCollabApp project, organized by concern and testing level.
+This directory contains a comprehensive testing suite for the ArtPartySocial project, organized by concern and testing level.

 ## Directory Structure